 Reasons for Denials

-After submitting an application, a disability examiner will review it in the local office.
+After applying, a disability examiner will review it in the local office.
 Most people in North Carolina are initially denied, so do not be surprised if this happens to you.

 Read your notice to identify the reason for denial.
 Some common reasons include: